State of Connecticut Mosquito Trapping and Arbovirus Testing Program

 - Determine whether transmission is occurring outside of the mosquito-wild bird cycle.

 - Obtain data to assess the risk of EEE or WNV infection to domestic animals and poultry and assess the need to develop a vaccine for domestic animals.

 The Connecticut Agricultural Experiment Station is responsible for trapping, identifying and testing mosquitoes for EEE and WNV virus.
-Mosquito trapping is conducted daily from June through October at 91 permanent locations throughout the state.
-Trap sites include freshwater swamps (red maple/white cedar), residential vegetated areas along waterways, wetlands, and undeveloped wood lots known or suspected to support mosquito populations that have tested positive for EEE or WNV, are capable of supporting such populations, or are near locations where EEE-related horse or emu deaths, or WNV bird or horse deaths have occurred.
+Mosquito trapping is conducted daily from June through October at 108 permanent locations throughout the state.
+Trap sites include freshwater swamps (red maple/white cedar), residential vegetated areas along waterways, wetlands, and undeveloped wood lots known or suspected to support mosquito populations that have tested positive for EEE or WNV, are capable of supporting such populations, or are near locations where EEE-related human, horse, pheasant, or emu deaths, or WNV human, horse, or bird deaths have occurred.
 This program provides information on the:

 - Composition and relative abundance of mosquito species.

 - Seasonal and spatial distribution of mosquito species that are potential vectors.

 - EEE and WNV infection rates in mosquitoes.